Reference Lists (List of Values)

 var res = myEntity.GetMultiValueReferenceListItemNames("MyMultiValProperty");

-// Returns an string array listing all the items selected.
+// Returns a string array listing all the items selected.

 var res = myEntity.GetMultiValueReferenceListItemNamesAr("MyMultiValProperty");